Understanding Creativity

-Before delving into the relationship between creativity and personality traits, it’s pivotal to first define what creativity is and understand its role in both personal and professional life.
+Before you delve into the relationship between creativity and personality traits, you must first define what creativity is and understand its role in both your personal and professional life.

 What is Creativity?

-Several theories attempt to explain the process of creativity, including the explicit–implicit interaction (EII) theory, the concept of big C and little c creativity, and the concept of divergent and convergent thinking.
-Each of these theories offers a unique perspective on how creativity works and how it can be fostered.
+Several theories attempt to explain the process of creativity – each of these theories offers a unique perspective on how creativity works and how it can be fostered.

 - The explicit–implicit interaction (EII) theory suggests that creativity arises from the interaction of explicit and implicit cognitive processes.